 - Addressing the threat of invasive species, such as phragmites, narrow-leaved cattails and reed canary grass.

-SPECIES THAT USE THE PRESERVE
+Keep an eye out for these SPECIES THAT USE THE PRESERVE

 Plants: rare tamarack-hardwood bog community, grass-pink orchid, necklace sedge, early coral-root, bunchberry, bog bedstraw, butternut, marsh spear-grass, coarse smartweed, Hill's pondweed, bog willow, white water crowfoot, arrow arum, yellow water lily

 Birds: bald eagle, hermit thrush, marsh wren, sedge wren, cerulean warbler, least bittern, Virginia rail, Canada warbler, yellow-bellied sapsucker, trumpeter swan, sandhill crane, wood duck, osprey, wild turkey, great blue heron